sealingtech/kubernetes_training/docs/Docker.md

 ## Creating our first Docker container

 We have used a default container from Docker hub, but lets make our own container.
 We will use Centos for our package source and start from there.
-We will then install a number of packages inside of it and then expose port 80 and 443.
+We will then install a number of packages inside of it and then expose port 80.
 Finally we will specify the executable to start when the container comes up.

 1. Clone out the containers of the the class files from github and we will start in the web area.

+Run the command:

 ```
 git clone https://github.com/sealingtech/kubernetes_training